etbrem/Gecko/README.md

 we should be able to analyse it and reconstruct needed offsets of different members in the `task_struct` structure
 (by finding the string -> finding the call -> finding the 2nd and 3rd arguments to the call).

-## Static analysis framework built around angr &amp; IDA
+## Static + Symbolic analysis framework built around angr &amp; IDA

 The idea is to use a symbolic execution framework combined with a static analysis framework
 in order to create generic heuristical signatures for compiled code,